-PH4454 TRANSDUCER THEORY AND DESIGN (4-2).
+PH4454 SONAR TRANSDUCER THEORY AND DESIGN (4-2).

-A treatment of the fundamental phenomena basic to the design of transducers for underwater sound, specific examples of their application and design exercises.
+A treatment of the fundamental phenomena basic to the design of sonar transducers, specific examples of their application and design exercises.
 Topics include piezoelectric, magnetostrictive and hydromechanical effects.
-Laboratory includes experiments on measurement techniques, properties of transducer materials, characteristics of typical transducer types and a design project.
+Laboratory includes experiments on measurement techniques, properties of transducer materials, characteristics of typical Navy transducers and a design project.
+A field trip to visit one or more transducer manufacturers is normally scheduled during the course.
 PREREQUISITE: PH3452 (may be taken concurrently).